|Volvo B9TL (CDGE)|

 53 upper deck seating, 27 lower deck seating and 44 standing

-The design of the Volvo B9TL (CDGE) buses were adapted from the Volvo B10TL (PSV/CDGE) demonstrator (SBS9889U), which was a prototype bodywork designed by SBS and PSV International, a UK-based company which designs passenger vehicles (including buses) and assembles them in their country of operation, mainly using components sourced regionally.
+The design of the Volvo B9TL (CDGE) buses were adapted from the Volvo B10TL (PSV/CDGE) demonstrator (SBS9889U), which was a prototype bodywork designed by SBS and PSV International, a UK-based company that designs passenger vehicles (including buses) and assembles them in their country of operation, mainly using components sourced regionally.

 The Government had subsidised the cost of fitting the bus with wheelchair-friendly features, such as the manually operated wheelchair ramps.
 Each bus has one wheelchair bay.
 The bus was also equipped with safety features such as throttle interlocking, which prevents the bus from moving off when doors are opened.
-Doors will not open above 5kmh nor close if the wheelchair ramp is still deployed.
+Doors will not open above 5 km/h nor close if the wheelchair ramp is still deployed.
 Additional blinkers on the offside of the bus make the bus more visible to oncoming traffic as it exits a bus bay.

 |Volvo B9TL CDGE transmission|

 |ZF Ecomat 6HP 602||SBS7300P – SBS7341X, SBS7347E – SBS7402D, SBS7448Y – SBS7499A, excluding SBS7321D|

 |Voith DIWA 864.3||SBS7342T – SBS7346H, SBS7403B – SBS7447A|